Diabetic Kidney Disease

-There are no symptoms in the early stages of diabetic nephropathy.
-If you have kidney damage, you may have small amounts of protein leaking into your urine (albuminuria).
-Normally, protein is not found in urine except during periods of high fever, strenuous exercise, pregnancy, or infection.
+There are no symptoms in the early stages of diabetic kidney disease.
+If you have kidney damage, you may have small amounts of protein leaking into your urine.
+(This is called albuminuria.)

-As diabetic nephropathy progresses, your kidneys cannot do their job as well.
-They cannot clear toxins or drugs from your body as well.
-And they cannot balance the chemicals in your blood very well.
+As diabetic kidney disease progresses, your kidneys can't do their job as they should.
+They can't clear toxins or balance the chemicals in your blood very well.
 You may:

 - Lose more protein in your urine.